szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Nalia's ring slightly more powerful (1642) (BG2EE EET)

 Equipped items that you cannot remove from NPCs are quite inconvenient, since they prevent your character from being upgraded in the ways you desire.
 This component makes the ring more powerful, relatively diminishing this annoyance.
-Specifically, other than improving Armor Class and saving throws by 2 and granting 50% fire resistance, it also adds:
+Specifically, other than improving Armor Class and Saving Throws by 2 and granting 50% fire resistance, it also adds:

 - +20% bonus to Pick Locks and Find Traps (compensates for fewer Thief levels compared to Imoen)
 - 1 extra spell slot from level 1 to 5